COMBINE-lab/salmon/doc/source/salmon.rst

 well with many threads, so, if you have a sufficient number of processors, larger values here can speed up the run substantially.

+""""""""""""
+``--dumpEq``
+""""""""""""

+If Salmon is passed the ``--dumpEq`` option, it will write a file in the auxiliary directory, called ``eq_classes.txt`` that contains the equivalence classes and corresponding counts that were computed during quasi-mapping.
+The file has a format described in :ref:`eq-class-file`.

 """""""""""""
 ``--fldMean``
 """""""""""""